-The Cataract in the Adult Eye Preferred Practice Pattern (PPP) guidelines suggest that postoperative management after cataract surgery may include topical corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs).
-Due to a lack of high-level evidence comparing these interventions, no optimal postoperative medication regimens have been established.
-The guidelines state that complications of postoperative medications include elevated IOP with corticosteroids and allergic reactions to antibiotics, but they do not mention the use of dexamethasone intracanalicular ocular insert (AAO 2021).
+The Cataract in the Adult Eye Preferred Practice Pattern (PPP) guidelines advise that postoperative management after cataract surgery may include topical corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs).
+There are no optimal postoperative medication regimens established due to a lack of high-level evidence comparing these interventions.
+The guidelines note that complications of postoperative medications include elevated IOP with corticosteroids and allergic reactions to antibiotics but do not mention the use of dexamethasone intracanalicular ocular insert (AAO 2021).